rebeloper/Stax/README.md

 ```

 ```
-// center a Scrolling Stac (Scroll View) inside a view
+// center a Scrolling Stack (Scroll View) inside a view
 // this time we need to set the size of the scroll view's container view HStack(view5, view6).scrolls(.horizontal).center(inside: view, size: CGSize(width: 100, height: 100))
 ```